Marijuana — does it produce serotonin?

 - Mental health.
 A number of studies show an association between marijuana use and anxiety, depression, and schizophrenia.
 It's not clear whether marijuana triggers new problems or existing problems lead some to use marijuana.

 It might be helpful to ask your girlfriend why marijuana would be preferable to a prescribed medication taken under medical advisement to manage her stress and depression.
 You could also express any concerns you may have about how her use impacts your relationship and daily life.
 These are issues you could explore with her.
 At the least, she may agree to see her health care provider for a medical exam and evaluation.
-This provider could make a referral to a specialist if needed.
-If you are a student at Columbia, you can make an appointment to see a health care provider by either calling x4-2284 or by logging-in to Open Communicator.
+This provider can make a referral to a specialist or a mental health professional if needed.
+Students at Columbia can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Perhaps if you share this information with your girlfriend, showing your caring and concern, she may see that there are other ways to manage her stress.
 If you do suggest that she visits a provider, you could offer to go with her so that she gets the support she deserves.